Jan-Osch/Shuriken/README.md

 #### getNested
 ###### x.getNested( object, keys [, alternative ])

-Returns Nested property of an object if it exists.
+Returns Nested property of the **object** if it exists.
 Argument **keys** can be either an array of strings, or a single dot '.'-separated string.
- Object properties will be accessed in the same order as in keys.
+ Object properties will be accessed in the same order as in **keys**.
 If **alternative** value is provided it will be returned if the nested property does not extist.
 ```js
 var x = require('shuriken');